Do you want to learn about reconciliation and Indigenous land rights?

 • Able to access a phone, tablet, or DSLR to record your film with

-• Able to access a computer or laptop that can run Zoom (details) and Adobe Creative Cloud (details)
+• Able to access a computer or laptop that can run Zoom (details) and Adobe Rush (details)

 Program Schedule: